 We praise the Lord for gifting us a sweet taste of heaven when we witness people of every tribe, tongue and nation worshipping His name together.
 We praise the Lord that in such a time of division, he has given his people a model of unity in diversity in the Trinity, and he invites them to reflect this in the church.
 We praise the Lord that he calls his church to be a blessing to all people, no matter their ethnic, linguistic or cultural background.

 At Edinburgh City Mission, our Nations ministry has a focus on stimulating and strengthening the mission of ethnic minority and foreign language fellowships in Edinburgh, encouraging them in their ministry and promoting unity between churches of different cultures across the city.
 Our event A Place at the Table was created as an opportunity to reflect upon racism and engage constructively with its surrounding issues in a safe space in Edinburgh, often in the form of listening and learning from someone of a different/diverse ethnic, linguistic or cultural background.

-Axolile Ntsika Qina, our upcoming guest for A Place at the Table, has shared a couple of interesting titles to aid us in reflection:
+Axolile Ntsika Qina, our August 2022 guest, has shared a couple of interesting titles to aid us in reflection:

 Martin Luther King Jr., Strength to Love